chhhhhyoo/FashionRecommendation/README.md

 ### Training the Model

 To train the model, ensure you have the appropriate dataset structured according to the expectations in the data/ directory.
-You can downloaad the csv file from :
+You can download the csv file from :

 <https://github.com/wenxinxu/deep-shopping/blob/master/vali_modified.csv>